 I practice in all areas of Ohio, with my primary base in Northwest Ohio.
 I am licensed to practice in any court in Ohio, and am admitted to practice in the United States District Courts for the Northern District of Ohio and the Eastern District of Michigan, and in the United States Court of Appeals for the Sixth Circuit (Michigan, Ohio, Kentucky and Tennessee).
 I have clients from all across the country who have come to me in time of need.
 I concentrate my practice in the fields of criminal law, family law, juvenile law (delinquency), and appeals of all matters.
-I can also assist you in obtaining a protection order against a stalker or an abusive domestic partner, or defend you against someone seeking to unjustifiably obtain such an order against you.
 If you are going through a divorce and your spouse is an alien whom you sponsored to immigrate to this country and you signed an INS I-864 Affidavit of Support (also known as an I-864 Affidavit of Support) in order for him or her to enter the United States, and enforcement of the Affidavit of Support is an issue, I can assist you.

 I strive to keep my client base small, so that I can give each client my utmost attention.
 I take great pride in what I do, and provide the type of legal representation that I would want for myself if I ever had the need.

 My greatest asset is my ability to think “outside the box.”
 And I never hesitate to enlist the help of other lawyers and experts when needed.
 I have assembled many great teams, drawing upon America’s leading experts in the areas of forensics, excessive-use-of-force, psychology, accounting, and other areas of expertise.